 Rules of Play

-Unless otherwise noted, the penalty for breach of a Local Rule or Condition is: Stroke Play - Two Strokes
+Unless otherwise noted, the penalty for breach of a Local Rule is the general penalty.

 Golf Course Tee Markers - color may vary from course to course

 Boys Gold Division will play from the 'Blue' tees

 Boys Silver Division will play from the 'White' tees

 Boys Bronze Division will play from the 'Red' tees